quicwg/multipath/draft-lmbdhk-quic-multipath.md

 two paths use different packet number space.

 Thee client initiates the path closure for the path with ID 1 by sending a packet with an PATH_ABANDON frame.
-When the server reeceived the PATH_ABANDON frame, it also sends an PATH_ABANDON frame in the next packet.
+When the server received the PATH_ABANDON frame, it also sends an PATH_ABANDON frame in the next packet.
 Afterwards the connection IDs in both directions can be retired using the RETIRE_CONNECTION_ID frame.